brazeen/FED_CosmoIO_website/README.md

 Correct answers maintain our fuel gauge, propelling us closer to home, while wrong answers will decrease the fuel gauge, leaving us with a lesser chance of getting back!
 The more questions you answer correctly, the closer we get to a safe return!
 Compete with other players to reach the highest fuel percentage left when you reach Earth and top the leaderboards with your knowledge skills!
-Assemble your trivia knowledge and let's soar through the stars together.
+Assemble your trivia knowledge and soar through the stars together.
 Get ready for an astronomical adventure that combines learning and fun.
 Are you ready to help Cosmo make it back to Earth?

 Let your cosmic quest begin!